nowsecure/secure-mobile-development/en/android/implement-pendingintents-carefully.md

----
-layout: guide
-title: "Implement PendingIntents Carefully"
+# Implement PendingIntents Carefully

-description: "A PendingIntent allows an app to pass an Intent to a second application that can then execute that Intent as if it were the originating app (i.e., with the same permissions)."
+A PendingIntent allows an app to pass an Intent to a second application that can then execute that Intent as if it were the originating app (i.e., with the same permissions).
-published: 1
-categories:
-  - android
-series:
-  name: Android
-  index: 7
-order: 605
----

 ## Details